Convex-Dev/design/cad/033_log/README.md

 Where:
 - `sender` is the account address of the asset sender
-- `receiver` is the acccount address of the reciever
+- `receiver` is the account address of the receiver
-- `quantity` is the quanity of the asset transferred, as per CAD19
+- `quantity` is the quantity of the asset transferred, as per CAD19
 - `data` is any additional data attached to the transfer (e.g. a map containing a payment reference)

 Transfer events of this type SHOULD be emitted by the actor implementing the asset, with a `*scope*` set as appropriate.